-- "Synchronizing from Oracle Internet Directory to a Connected Directory" on page 5-3. - The Oracle Internet Directory server administration tools chapter of the Oracle Identity Management User Reference for instructions on how to start an Oracle Internet Directory server with change logging enabled. - IBM Tivoli Directory Server documentation for instructions on how to configure change logging.
+- "Synchronizing from the Back-end Directory to a Connected Directory" on page 5-3. - The Oracle Internet Directory server administration tools chapter of the Oracle Identity Management User Reference for instructions on how to start an Oracle Internet Directory server with change logging enabled. - IBM Tivoli Directory Server documentation for instructions on how to configure change logging.